Functions

 ;

-, which means that the function is declared but not defined yet.
-It may be defined later in the same file or in some other file which is passed before the current one to the FunC compiler.
-For example,int add(int x, int y);
+indicates that the function is declared but not yet defined.
+Its definition must appear later in the same file or a different file processed before the current one by the FunC compiler.
+For example:int add(int x, int y);

 add